Manikanta-kalyan/BookingProphet/README.md

 operational adjustments to meet customer requirements and maximize profitability

 ## UI Demo Video
-Here is the UI Demo video link if you want view the UI
+Here is the UI Demo video link if you want view the UI and understand how to use the UI: [Link](https://youtu.be/bQlWXvFNTqM)

 ## Reports